Intersectionality | YWCA Metro Vancouver Blog

 Intersectionality means acknowledging the effect of overlapping systems of discrimination, such as gender, ableism, classism, homophobia, transphobia or xenophobia.
 Intersectionality accounts for the multiple ways people experience oppression and the multiple ways people identify themselves.

 Legal scholar Kimberlé Williams Crenshaw is credited with coining the term in 1989, presenting intersectionality as an unprecedented way to look at social justice issues.
 In her work, Crenshaw highlighted how Black women faced discrimination within legal systems and were not represented in feminist and anti-racist discourse.
-She particularly highlighted that anti-discrimination law in America at the time treated issues of race and gender separately, and how this treatment put Black women at a disadvantage.
+In particular, she highlighted that anti-discrimination law in America at the time treated issues of race and gender separately, and how this treatment put Black women at a disadvantage.

-Intersectionality has since become an important framework for analyzing how to create social change.
+Intersectionality has since become an important framework for seeing ways to create social change.

-A great example of intersectionality in practice can be seen when organizing events.
-In the context of event planning, intersectionality means accounting for the accessibility needs of the guests, such as fostering a safe space, making the event free or pay-what-you-can (if possible), being mindful of those who have physical disabilities, audio or visual impairment and those with fragrance sensitivities.
+A great example of intersectionality in practice can applied to organizing events.
+In the context of event planning, intersectionality means accounting for the accessibility needs of the guests and reducing barriers to their participation, such as trying to foster a safe space, making the event free or pay-what-you-can (if possible), being mindful of those who have physical disabilities, audio or visual impairment and those with fragrance sensitivities.
 Keeping intersectionality in mind when organizing an event means acknowledging the types of barriers that might prevent someone from attending.

 In some cases, intersectionality seems most important when it’s been forgotten about.

-Striving for equality in 2017 means conversations about intersectionality and making feminism more inclusive so the movement can progress.
+Striving for equality in 2017 means having conversations about intersectionality in order to make feminism more inclusive so the movement can progress.